 I was going to say wind-proof, but then I imagined someone in tornado alley reminding me that mother nature can lift cars into the air.
 For most non-tornadic winds, rubber mulch isn’t likely to blow away.
 Thanks to its density, it’s also less likely to get kicked or carried away to neighboring areas.
 In short, it’s easier to keep contained.

 Last, but not least, it is fun to jump on!
 For a playground material, that is a pretty important advantage.
 Kids rarely get excited about jumping up and down on concrete.
 Actually, that’s no true.
 But if they had the option of concrete, wood chips or rubber mulch, the choice would be clear.

 Does Not Degrade

 One of rubber mulch’s advantages can also be a disadvantage for some.
-If you’re looking for a short term playground, when it’s time to dismantle, you will need to find a new home for the rubber mulch.
+If you’re looking for a short-term playground, when it’s time to dismantle it, you will need to find a new home for the rubber mulch.
 It’s not something that will just biodegrade.

 Removal Can Be Tricky

-If you follow our advise how to install rubber mulch playground material below and install a weed barrier, you should be good.
-However if you just toss the rubber mulch on dirt, removal will involve separating it from the surrounding dirt.
+If you follow our advice on how to install rubber mulch playground material below and install a weed barrier, you should be good.
+However, if you just toss the rubber mulch on dirt, removal will involve separating it from the surrounding dirt.

 If you prefer only natural materials in your garden (as I do), this one is a bit of a barrier.
 I took solace in the fact that rubber mulch is both recycled and non-toxic according to its makers.